Engaging with your executive sponsor

 An executive sponsor makes sure the goals for your Splunk implementation are aligned with overall company strategy.
-They foster support (and overcomes resistance) from other stakeholders, and provide a backstop for accountability to ensure you have the resources you need for your Splunk implementation to be successful.
+Sponsors foster support (and overcome resistance) from other stakeholders and provide a backstop for accountability to ensure you have the resources you need for your Splunk implementation to be successful.

 Best practices for ensuring effective executive sponsorship

 Here are some best practices for ensuring that your Splunk implementation receives the attention it needs from your executive sponsor to be successful.

 Identify an executive sponsor who is invested in the value of data